 - Take extra fall precautions in bathrooms and stairways.
 If the individual uses a staircase, either inside or outside of the home, it’s imperative to make sure that handrails are placed along both sides of the stairs, and that there is plenty of light at both the top and bottom of the stairs.
 Use of contrasting colors on the stairs can also help improve visibility.
 In the bathroom, install grab bars, handrails, and non-slip materials in and around the bathtub, sink and toilet, and be sure that floors are kept clean and dry all the time.

 For additional home safety and family caregiving recommendations, including fall precautions to implement, contact Grace Home Care.
-Our senior in-home care in Topeka can include a home safety evaluation to establish the best ways to keep your older loved one safe.
+Our top rated caregivers in Topeka can include a home safety evaluation to establish the best ways to keep your older loved one safe.
 In addition, we’re on hand to help with ambulation and with other tasks around the home, such as cooking, cleaning, and pet care, alleviating fall risks even further and providing families with peace of mind in knowing their senior loved one is safe and well cared for.